 Myōshin-ji suffered several tragedies in the Muromachi period, including losing property to the Ashikaga shogunate and being burned down during the Ōnin War in 1467.
 However, the temple was rebuilt by the ninth abbot in 1477, and its property expanded by a donation of land that had formally belonged to nearby Ninna-ji temple.

-The infamous general from the Warring States period, Akechi Mitsuhide (1528 – 1582), had a maternal? uncle who served as a monk at Myōshin-ji.
+The infamous general from the Warring States period, Akechi Mitsuhide (1528 – 1582), had an uncle who served as a monk at Myōshin-ji.
 After betraying his liege lord Oda Nobunaga, who had almost united the entirety of Japan under his rule, Mitsuhide made a pilgrimage to Myōshin-ji during his thirteen day rule as Shogun before he was later defeated at the Battle of Yamazaki by the man who would inherit Nobunaga’s legacy, Toyotomi Hideyoshi.
 One legend asserts that Mitsuhide did not die fleeing from the battle but was instead wounded in Ogurisu and carried to Myōshin-ji, where he died one year later.

 In the Edo period, monks from Myōshin-ji were counted among those who rebelled against the fact that the Tokugawa shogunate had passed a law trying to control the relationship between the Emperor and religions institutions, banning the emperor for two years from bestowing honorific purple-colored robes, which was equivalent to a moratorium on giving certain promotions.
 When Emperor Go-Mizuno’o was accused of having bestowed robes despite the ban, the shogunate got involved and invalidated the new ranks and exiled the honored priests, causing conflict between the imperial court, the great temples of Kyoto, and the new government in Edo (Tokyo).
 This came to be known as The Purple Robe Incident.